weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 We recommend using a context manager as shown below.

-These methods return completely localized context managers.
-Accordingly, attributes of one batch such as `failed_objects` and `failed_references` will not be included in any subsequent calls.
+These methods return a new context manager for each batch.
+Attributes that are returned from one batch, such as `failed_objects` or `failed_references`, are not included in any subsequent calls.

 <Tabs groupId="languages">
 <TabItem value="dynamic" label="Dynamic">